TCV DHARAMSHALA CANTT.

 The children have the opportunity to celebrate and participate in Tibetan festivals such as His Holiness 14 th Dalai Lama’s birthday celebration, Mock Losar (Tibetan New Year) celebration, Saga Dawa (Buddha’s Enlightenment Day).
 They will engage in traditional rituals, meditation and music and dance performances associated with these festivals.

 The children learn about the political structure, administration, and efforts undertaken by the CTA to represent and support the Tibetan diaspora.
-They will have opportunity to visit (Central Tibetan Administration) CTA discuss with officials and gain insights into the challenges and aspirations of the Tibetan people.
+They will have the opportunity to visit (Central Tibetan Administration) CTA, discuss with officials and gain insights into the challenges and aspirations of the Tibetan people.

-Summer School participants visit to museums provides a platform to display traditional artwork, historical artifacts, and contemporary Tibetan contributions in various fields.
+Summer School participants’ visit to various Tibetan museums provides a platform to display traditional artwork, historical artifacts, and contemporary Tibetan contributions in various fields.
 It offers an interactive learning experience and deepens the children’s understanding and appreciation of Tibetan heritage.

 The opportunity to learn about SEE Learning (Social, Emotional, and Ethical Learning), the children develop essential life skills and cultivate positive values that contribute to personal well-being and social harmony.

-The children learn various traditional Tibetan art forms, including painting, butter sculpture, wood carving, and Tibetan calligraphy.
+The children learn various traditional Tibetan art forms, including painting, butter sculpture, Tibetan calligraphy.
 They get hands-on experience in creating their own artwork and understanding the cultural significance behind these artistic expressions.

 The program includes workshops and daily classes on Tibetan music and dance.
 The children learn traditional Tibetan songs, instruments and Tibetan dance.
 They participate in group performances and showcase their talents.